486DX2-boomer/bloodrayne2-gunsucked/README.md

 ### A note on loading asset replacement mods

 If the outfit loading feature is enabled, then the game loads files from asset folders (ART, MODELS, ANIMATIONS etc) *before* loading from the game's POD archives.
-This is because the game defines two asset loading functions, with the second as a fallback for the first.
+This is because the game defines two asset loading functions, one for POD archives and one for loose files, with the second as a fallback for the first.
 (Some modders have already figured out that deleting files from the POD archives will allow them to be loaded from folders.)
 The outfit loading feature swaps the priority of the asset loading functions.
 This means that asset replacement mods that previously required packing the files into the game's POD archives should work by placing the files into the appropriate folders in the game directory.
-This opens the door for easier distribution and installation of mods such as sound replacers, animation replacers, and HD texture packs.
+This opens the door for easier distribution and installation of mods such as sound replacers, animation replacers, and HD texture packs, as well as direct editing of the game's script files.

 ## Notes for Modders